TomTreboulou/Hunter/README.md

 # Hunter
-It's the first graphical project of my first year at Epitech.
+It's my first graphical project of my first year at Epitech.

 Run ./my_hunter -h for the rules.